Loading...

 Care Homes NHS Lothian | Our Services

-If you have access to this page then you are a member of staff in one of four Care Homes in Lothian who has been offered the oppertunity to try this new stroke education resource – we hope you find it useful!
+If you have access to this page, then you are a member of staff in one of 12 Care Homes in Lothian who has signed up to the Stroke Education Pilot Project.

 We would ask you not to share this page with anyone outside your Care Home for the moment as we need to see how you find it before we can let all Care Homes have access – please feel free to share and discuss it with your colleagues in your Care Home.